kubernetes-sigs/gateway-api/site-src/guides/getting-started/migrating-from-ingress.md

 ### TLS Termination

+???+ info "Extended Support Feature: TLSRouteModeTerminate"
+    This feature is part of extended support.
+For more information on support levels, refer to our [conformance guide](../../concepts/conformance.md).

 The Ingress resource supports TLS termination via the [TLS section](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls), where the TLS certificate and key are stored in a Secret.